hhuynhlam/public/README.md

-# Public
+# Support
-This repository hosts miscellaneous public modules.
+This repository hosts public support docs for various projects.